Miss Teen Earth: History

 The Miss Teen Earth contest was held in the Central American country of Panama from 2014 to 2016.

 During these years the competition was supported by the Mayor of Panama, who gave an important recognition to the pageant, for promoting environmentally beneficial activities, which included a reforestation program at the Parque Municipal Summit, a zoo and tropical botanical garden, refuge of different exotic plants and animals considered endangered.

+Environmental Contribution

+The Miss Teen Earth pageant has been directly linked to government entities, which is why it has managed large contributions as educational tours and reforestation campaigns, with the support of the Municipality of Panama City and the Ministry of Environment of Panama.

 Competition

 The competition consists of introduction round, national costume, swimsuit, question answer round and evening gown.

 Winners

 1Judging of the competition took place outside of the normal pageant environment due to the global restrictions on public events and international travel imposed by the Covid-19 pandemic.
 The winner was crowned in a live-streamed event.